 - Forms the protective membranes of vital organs

-- Provides lubrication to joints and improves joint health
+- It provides lubrication to joints and improves joint health

 - Are vital components in the synthesis of essential hormones

-All the naturally occurring foods are beneficial to your health.
-They not only act as mere food but also have healing and recovery properties.
+All naturally occurring foods are beneficial to your health.
+They act as mere food and have healing and recovery properties.
 The critical element is to know which foods you can consume regularly and eat in moderation.

-Consuming whole grains, meats, legumes, and fruits regularly will provide benefits to your body.
+Consuming whole grains, meats, legumes, and fruits regularly will benefit your body.
 Avoid sugary foods, refined carbohydrates, and fatty foods at all times.
 You should only consume these foods occasionally.
-When you use food as medicine, you gain a wealth of health and fitness benefits.
+You gain a wealth of health and fitness benefits when you use food as medicine.